-- 1. Use copper conductors unless otherwise specified. - Ensure that the AC control wiring between the controls and the unit's termination point does not exceed three (3) ohms/conductor for the length of the run. - Note: Resistance in excess of 3 ohms per conductor could cause component failure due to insufficient AC voltage supply. - 3.
-Be sure to check all loads and conductors for grounds, shorts, and mis-wiring. - 4.
-Do not run the AC low voltage wiring in the same conduit with the high voltage power wiring.
+- 1. Use copper conductors unless otherwise specified. - Ensure that the AC control wiring between the controls and the unit's termination point does not exceed three ohms/conductor for the length of the run.

+Note: Resistance in excess of 3 ohms per conductor could cause component failure due to insufficient AC voltage supply.

+- Be sure to check all loads and conductors for grounds, shorts, and mis-wiring. - 4.
+Do not run the AC low voltage wiring in the same conduit with the high voltage power wiring. - Route low voltage wiring per illustrations on the next page.